nniiicc/LIS-598-DC2-Sp2020/docs/12-Appendix.md

 Additional tips:

+- All annotations created with hypothes.is also have a unique link.
+This means that you can share annotations or refer to them in other places.
+For example, the image above showing my annotation in Chapter 3 can also be found [here](https://hyp.is/gEwxjHwIEeqzMG8LvDfBOw/nniiicc.github.io/LIS-598-DC2-Sp2020/tables-trees-and-triples.html).
+To find the link for any annotation go to the link icon at the bottom of your annotation.

 - If you don't want to see highlighted annotations in the text you can simply click on the "eye" icon and this will hide any annotations as you read.

 ![](https://raw.githubusercontent.com/OpenDataLiteracy/LIS-598-Sp2020-DC2/master/Images/EyeIconOff.png)